muhammad-w-kusuma/ffmpeg-js/README.md

-## POC - Embed text to video programatically using node and ffmpeg
+## POC - Embed text to video programmatically using node and ffmpeg

 ### How to run:
 1. Run `npm install`